Comparison

 vMLX vs Inferencer

-Which local AI app is best for Mac?
+Which on-device AI app is best for Mac?

-Both are Mac-native local AI apps. vMLX focuses on maximum speed and agentic coding tools.
+Both are Mac-native on-device AI apps. vMLX focuses on maximum speed and agentic coding tools.

 Inferencer focuses on token inspection and model control transparency. vMLX has the faster engine and more